awaitlink/signalupdates-bot/README.md

 # `signalupdates-bot`

-An [unofficial](#disclaimer) bot that creates posts about new commits in the [Signal Android](https://github.com/signalapp/Signal-Android) and [Signal Desktop](https://github.com/signalapp/Signal-Desktop) repositories in the appropriate [beta feedback](https://community.signalusers.org/c/25) topic.
+An [unofficial](#disclaimer) bot that creates posts about new commits in the [Signal Android](https://github.com/signalapp/Signal-Android) and [Signal Desktop](https://github.com/signalapp/Signal-Desktop) repositories in the corresponding [beta feedback](https://community.signalusers.org/c/25) topics.

 ## Acknowledgements